 David L. Nelson, Ph.D.

 Professor, Department of Molecular and Human Genetics

+With collaborators, the Nelson lab has developed mice that allow FMR1 and similar genes to be turned on or off in specific tissues or at specific developmental time points.
+The lab has completed work to determine whether the restoration of FMR1 in a late adolescent mouse can reverse abnormalities.
+This is especially relevant to the potential therapies for Fragile X syndrome, since it is currently unknown whether these can be expected to be effective in older patients.
 The lab has shown that restoration of FMR1 expression in mice at four weeks of age can restore nearly all functions such that they cannot be distinguished from non-mutant mice.
 Eliminating FMR1 expression at the same time point also causes these abnormalities to develop.
 The lab has investigated behavior and learning, biochemical, and anatomical differences.
 These exciting findings suggest considerable potential for treatment in Fragile X syndrome.

 With collaborators at Michigan and Emory, the Nelson lab has recently received funding for one of three Fragile X Centers.
 The BCM center will study genetic factors that contribute to the premutation disorders, FXTAS and FXPOI.
 It also proposes to better understand the normal function of the FMR1 CGG repeat and to explore potential therapies for Fragile X syndrome and the premutation disorders.